 You can optimize your hotel homepage around your primary location and show NAP information as a footer on your website.

 Your NAP must match exactly or as close as possible to what you have submitted to the GBP listing.

 You can add your guests' reviews and use Schema markup, which we will discuss now.

 Schema markup is code you add to your website to improve search engines' reading and represent your page in the SERP.

 You can use Google's structured data markup helper to eliminate a whole mess of complicated coding.

 Moving forward, building local citations.

 Citations are the online mentions of your business.
 Building local sources is extremely important.
 There are only two main types of citations: structured and unstructured.

 Structured citations include your NAP information, and it's usually presented in a visually structured manner.
 So this will consist of business directories and social profiles.

 Unstructured citations don't follow the structure of your business.
-This type of citation will be embedded in blog posts or on other websites.
+This citation type will be embedded in blog posts or other websites.